yogi/fabacademy2016/w1-principles.md

 Hi!
 Time is a digital clock that recognizes gestures like hand-waves.

-Its meant especially for the night when you wake up in the dark and have to know the time, but you don't want a clock that annoyingly tick-tocks in the silence or one which has a display that is bright in the dark, which prevents you from [falling into a deep sleep][DeepSleep].
+It is meant especially for the night when you wake up in the dark and have to know the time, but you don't want a clock that annoyingly tick-tocks in the silence or one which has a display that is bright in the dark, which prevents you from [falling into a deep sleep][DeepSleep].